CSA FAQ

 What is CSA?

-Community Supported Agriculture, or CSA, is a produce subscription program wherein individuals and families can purchase a weekly share of the harvest, which allows that person or family to participate in the season’s harvest and receive vegetable items appropriate to the season as weeks progress.
+Community Supported Agriculture, or CSA, is a program wherein individuals and families can purchase a weekly share of the harvest, which allows that person or family to participate in the season’s harvest and receive vegetable items appropriate to the season as weeks progress.
 Many CSA members find their vegetable repertoire grows with the season as they begin to receive some our personal favorites including unique vegetable varieties and beautiful heirlooms!

 CSA members pay for their shares when they register for their share(s) at the beginning of the season and receive weekly portions, or shares, for the duration of the season.
 Of course, the amount of produce they receive is based on which, and how many, shares they purchased at the beginning of the season.
 Included in this experience are the intrinsic risks and benefits of small-scale organic farming as affected by the weather of the particular season.